SichengShenPersonal/US-Housing-Price-Analysis-Project/README.md

 **Key Factors:** Population, population density, income, education, and Asian population percentage are important determinants of housing prices.

+*(A correlation coefficient of 0.32 between population and population density suggests a moderate relationship, so it's acceptable to include both variables in the analysis.)*

 **Non-Key Factors:** Crime rate, median age, unemployment, and other race percentages show weak or minimal impact on housing prices.